 So, what about all those ads for vitamins and minerals specially designed for the needs of women?
 Here's the scoop:

-Calcium helps keep bones strong and may reduce the risk of diseases such as osteoporosis.
+Calcium helps keep bones strong and may reduce the risk of certain diseases such as osteoporosis.
 Focus on getting the calcium you need from foods and beverages, such as low-fat or fat-free milk, cheese and yogurt.
 Fortified sources, including some cereals, soy products and 100% juices can also contribute this important nutrient.
 If you're concerned about your calcium intake, talk with your health care provider to see if a calcium supplement is right for you.

 Vitamin D is called the sunshine vitamin, due to our body’s ability to produce some vitamin D after being out in the sun.
 However, geographical location, time of year and use of sunscreen can all influence this natural source of vitamin D. You can also get vitamin D from foods, such as eggs, fatty fish, fortified milk products and mushrooms that have been treated with ultraviolet light.
 Vitamin D plays a role in bone health and helps with the absorption of calcium.
 Before taking a vitamin D supplement, speak with your healthcare provider to find out if your vitamin D levels are low and ask if you need to get extra vitamin D.